What is Video Compression and What is it Used For?

 There are two primary ways to compress the data in a video clip: interframe compression and intraframe compression.
 Intraframe compression takes each individual frame of the video and compresses the files in a manner similar to the way in which JPEG is used to compress a still image.
 Conversely, interframe compression slightly compresses the image and ensures that every frame is complete.
 The decision to implement interframe as opposed to intraframe compression will be contingent on your specific video needs.

 For instance, video codecs use interframe compression with the goal of getting the most significant compression possible.
 The basic idea behind this choice is that because videos consist of multiple still frames, interframe compression will look at each individual frame, compare it to the previous frame, and then stores only the data that has changed.
-Alternatively, interframe compression does come with limitations, as a frame skipping as the video is being imported to another source would cause issues with the image being projected.
+Alternatively, interframe compression does come with limitations, as frames skipping as the video is being imported to another source would cause issues with the image being projected.

 Why is video compression needed?

 Video compression is essential when recording and in turn saving any form of surveillance or security footage because compression changes the files into a smaller format.
 This maximizes hardware space and allows for more videos to be saved on a given hard drive or storage device.
-Moreover, video compression allows users to store longer and higher quality videos on their hard drives, as such videos would quickly eat up memory if not compressed.
+Moreover, video compression allows users to store longer and higher quality videos on their hard drives, as these videos would quickly eat up memory if not compressed.
 There are 3 primary formants for video compression:

 - MJPEG compression – This format evaluates each individual frame in a video and treats the frame as an individual JPEG image.